jwjacobson/gfetch_web/README.md

 # Gfetch - back up Gmail correspondence locally

 Gfetch is a Gmail correspondence backup app.
-It saves raw and cleaned versions of your emails with a specified correspondent, including attachments to your filesystem.
+It saves raw and cleaned versions of your emails with a specified correspondent to your filesystem.
+Attachments are saved to their own subfolder.
 It also lets you delete all the downloaded files with the push of a button.

 It started life as a [CLI app](https://github.com/jwjacobson/gmailfetcher) but I've since converted it into a web app using Flask.